dvorapa/stepslow/README.md

 ## Description

-This app allows dancers to play their dance music collection in a simple, yet feature-rich artistic environment also in Android.
-Currently it can handle just basic features like playing audio files from your phone/SD card storage, but already includes slow down/speed up option as well.
-In future releases you can look forward to a YouTube player containing improved slow down/speed up option inside the app, as well as creating playlists, or stripping a song of a prelude/extending a song by a prelude (not-only Paso Doble dancers should know what I'm talking about, right?).
+This app allows dancers to play their collection of dance music in a simple, yet feature-rich artistic environment also on Android.
+Currently, it not only handles basic functionality, such as playing audio files from a phone/SD card storage, but also includes the ability to slow down/speed up songs, as well as shorten songs to the same length or extend songs by prelude (not-only Paso Doble dancers should know what I'm talking about, right?).
+In future releases, you can look forward to creating playlists of your favourite songs, or a YouTube player with improved slow down/speed up option inside the app.

 ## Usage